DataDog/go-profiler-notes/pprof.md

 # Go's pprof tool & format

-The various profilers built into Go are designed to work with the [pprof visualization tool](https://github.com/google/pprof).
-The upstream pprof tool is designed to work with C++, Java and Go programs, but it's recommended to access the tool via the `go tool pprof` version that's [bundled](https://github.com/golang/go/tree/master/src/cmd/pprof) with the Go core.
-It's largely the same except for a few tweaks.
+The various profilers built into Go are designed to work with the pprof visualization tool. [pprof](https://github.com/google/pprof) itself is an inofficial Google project that is designed to analyze profiling data from C++, Java and Go programs.
+The project defines a protocol buffer format that is used by all Go profilers and described in this document.

+The Go project itself [bundles](https://github.com/golang/go/tree/master/src/cmd/pprof) a version of pprof that can be invoked via  `go tool pprof`.
+It's largely the same as the upstream tool, except for a few tweaks.
+Go recommends to always use `go tool pprof` instead of the upstream tool for working with Go profiles.

 ## Features